rencewang/personal-arial/src/content/posts/2024-03-14-everything-everywhere-all-at-once.md

 One of my classmates remarked how sixteen years passed in the blink of an eye (十六年一瞬间).
 I’ve been chewing on those words ever since.
 I think when I cried at the Edinburgh airport, it wasn’t for the movie.
 It was because I don’t know when I’ll see them again, after this one last ride.
 That despite traveling the whole wide world, despite realizing the infinite possibilities of our lives, I would still choose to be here, with you.
 Hold on to the memories when I was there, with you.

-In the song 勿念, Yoyo Sham sings about how “at times, when I close my eyes, I’m afraid of my memory thinning.”
+In the song “勿念,” Yoyo Sham sings about how “at times, when I close my eyes, I’m afraid of my memory thinning.”
 I, too, am afraid of my memories departing me.
 You never know that a time is going to be some of your best, until what was in front of you is now behind you.

 I turn 23 today.
 It’s my first birthday alone.
 I claimed my free Starbucks.
 The wine I blind bought turned out to be good.
 Yesterday’s weather was beautiful.
 I plan on celebrating by finishing a Whole Foods cake in one sitting.
 Life is going swimmingly.
 I think I will cherish these specks of time.